enduserrr/webserv/README.md

 * Use case for server name (_name) => Add to each server loop so server loop closing message can use it
 * Set a file to answer if directory requests (what should it be called in config file)

+* Check for open fd's
+* Briefs for ServerLoop, CgiHandler & Methods funcs
 * Max header(s) & url size limit

 ## _pollFds